 At 1st level, the abhorsen receives a set of seven handbells of varying sizes held in a bandolier.
 The bandolier has a leather container for each bell, sized accordingly and muffling the bell until it is uncased.
 If the abhorsen loses his bells or they are destroyed, he may magically replace them and complete the set at a cost of 100 gil per bard level and a week’s worth of labor.

 Beginning at 1st level, the abhorsen gains the ability to deal 1d4 non-elemental damage to a single target with a handbell, with a range of 25 ft. + 5 ft. per four bard levels after 1st.
 In order to successfully deal damage, the abhorsen must make a Perform (Percussion) roll equal to or greater than his target’s AC.
-Additionally, the first time that a target receives damage, it must make a Will save with a DC equal to 10 + the abhorsen’s current maximum song level + his Charisma modifier; if the target fails the save, it becomes confused for 1d4 rounds.
+Additionally, the first time that a target receives damage, it must make a Will save with a DC equal to 10 + half of the bard’s level + his Charisma modifier; if the target fails the save, it becomes confused for 1d4 rounds.
 The abhorsen may use any bell in this way a number of times per day equal to his maximum song level + his Charisma modifier.

 At 10th level, a number of times per day equal to his Charisma modifier, the abhorsen may choose to target all enemies within a 30 ft. radius of himself instead of a single target at range.
 The confusion DC for the targets to beat is reduced by 1 for every target affected.
 Additionally, the non-elemental damage for all uses of his bell (whether for single or multiple targets) increases to 2d4 and he may roll Perform (Percussion) against a target’s touch AC.

 At various levels, the abhorsen is able to play a new bell from his full set as it was truly meant to be played by its master.
 Imbuing the action with grim purpose, he may ring that bell as a standard action in order to activate its particular effect a number of times per day equal to his Charisma modifier; If he attempts to ring a bell but is unable to activate its effects (whether because he is not the proper level or he has expended his daily uses), he will suffer the bell’s negative effects himself if applicable.
-The DC for each effect, when applicable and unless otherwise noted, is equal to 10 + the abhorsen’s current maximum song level + his Charisma modifier.
+The DC for each effect, when applicable and unless otherwise noted, is equal to 10 + half of the bard’s level + his Charisma modifier.
 The range for the effects, unless otherwise stated, is 25 ft. + 5 ft. per four bard levels after 1st.

 - Ranna: At 1st level, the abhorsen is able to ring the first and smallest bell, Ranna.
 Upon ringing it, the abhorsen is able to inflict the Sleep status on a target of his choice within range.
 The target must have an HD equal to or less than the Abhorsen’s maximum song level + twice his Charisma modifier to be affected.
 The target may attempt to resist the effect with a Will save.